Stephen King Writing Advice VS Conn Iggulden

 ― Conn Iggulden, Genghis: Lords of the Bow

-Anyone who has read On Writing: A Memoir on the Craft knows Stephen King hates adverbs.
+Anyone who has read On Writing: A Memoir on the Craft knows that a good helping of Stephen King writing advice includes his hatred of adverbs.
 That same anyone also knows S.K. avoids the passive voice like the plague.
 There’s a hell of a lot of hate there.
 Is it justified?

-Before I go any further, I just want to point out that Stephen King admits to breaking his own rules.
+Before I go any further, I just want to point out that Stephen King admits to breaking his own writing advice.
 So when I hilariously point out where S.K. contradicts himself with his own spats of occasional crappy writing, I’m not trying to treat him unfairly.

 I do think the examples I provide here are funny.
-But more importantly, they are useful in exploring whether King’s writing rules are justified or not.
+But more importantly, they are useful in exploring whether the Stephen King writing advice is justified or not.

 Yeah, if I were Eddie, I would have ignored Susannah, too.